-For eelgrass monitoring, a contractor collects and analyzes bay-wide aerial imagery and creates a bay-wide map showing eelgrass location and density.
-The aerial imagery is typically collected every other fall with a digital aerial sensor with four channels.
-The spectral wavelength of each channel is customizable with the use of narrow-band interference filters.
+For eelgrass monitoring, a contractor collects and analyzes bay-wide aerial imagery and creates a baywide map showing eelgrass location and density.
+The aerial imagery is typically collected approximately every other year with a drone or digital aerial sensor with four channels.
+For the aerial sensor, the spectral wavelength of each channel is customizable with the use of narrow-band interference filters.
 The digital image frames are used to generate a GIS-ready, georegistered, mosaiced false color imagery.
-When these flights take place, MBNEP staff conducts groundtruthing to collect data to support the classification conducted by the contractor.
-To track the health of eelgrass, MBNEP staff conducts four separate monitoring efforts on eelgrass in the bay: 1) Permanent transect monitoring in six areas of the bay along transects to collect shoot density and other measurements, 2) Seed transplant monitoring for life cycle stages and transplant success, 3) Intertidal bed condition monitoring to determine eelgrass bed conditions through density, patchiness, and observational data, and 4) Restoration bed monitoring on a small scale to test planting methods, locations, and seasonality.
+For the drone, aerial RGB images taken at extreme low tides are georectified into orthomosaic images.
+A technician uses manual classification to distinguish eelgrass location and density.
+When flights take place, MBNEP staff conducts groundtruthing to collect data to support the classification conducted by the contractor.
+To track the health of eelgrass, MBNEP staff conducts separate monitoring efforts on eelgrass in the bay: 1) Permanent transect monitoring in six areas of the bay along transects to collect shoot density and other measurements; 2) Intertidal bed condition monitoring to determine eelgrass bed conditions through density, patchiness, and observational data; 3) Restoration bed monitoring to track the success of planting methods, locations, and seasonality; and 4) Biannual macroalgae and biomass monitoring to assess competition with eelgrass.
 The data is stored electronically in MBNEP-maintained Excel spreadsheets.
 An eelgrass report is created summarizing the effort and results for the year.

 Periodically the MBNEP works with a contractor to conduct bay-wide bathymetry surveys.
 Interferometric side scan sonar will be used in the deeper waters of the bay and LiDAR measurements will be used for the shallower areas to collect topo-bathymetric elevation point data.
 The contractor will seam together the data sets and conduct the classification to create the bathymetry data layer.
 All standard accuracy validations will be conducted to ensure data quality.
 The results will be shared widely with project partners and researchers.
 The analysis is likely to be conducted at approximately a ten-year frequency.
 For bird monitoring, volunteers participate in shorebird monitoring events each fall in partnership with the Morro Coast Audubon Society to conduct bay-wide counts.
 The data is shared with local birding organizations and stored in electronic Excel format.
 It is also entered into a data portal developed by Point Blue, who shares the survey results.